ModestCoders/magento2-dockergento/README.md

         - ./app:/sync/app
     ```

-3. Now `app` in not automatically sync, so you need to manually start the watcher:
+3. Now `app` is not automatically synced, so you need to manually start the watcher:

     ```
     dockergento watch app
     ```

 </details>